 4. Drones for Experts

-The next class of drones can be spent on an upward of $1500 and are some of the most impressive tools for photographers or avid drone-lovers.
+The next class of drones can cost $1500 or more.
+These drones are some of the most impressive tools for photographers or avid drone-lovers.
 These drones can sport up to 6-8 rotors for better flight control and cameras with 1080p or better.

 Drone flying aobe emergency scene